AmadeusITGroup/kassette/kassette.iproxyconnectapi.mode.md

 ## IProxyConnectAPI.mode property

-The currently selected mode.
-Can be changed with setMode.
+The currently selected mode, configured either by a call to [setMode](./kassette.iproxyconnectapi.setmode.md) or by [the global setting](./kassette.cliconfigurationspec.proxyconnectmode.md)

 <b>Signature:</b>